 Saint-Gaudens NHS preserves the home, gardens, and studios of Augustus Saint-Gaudens.
-The park is comprsed of 195 acres owned in-fee, with an additional 175 acres included in the authorized boundary.
+The park is comprised of 195 acres owned in-fee, with an additional 175 acres included in the authorized boundary.

 Saint-Gaudens NHS preserves the home, gardens, and studios of Augustus Saint-Gaudens.
 The park is comprised of 195 acres owned in-fee, with an additional 175 acres included in the authorized boundary.
 Much of the park is wooded, but there are sections of open field and wetlands.